 The machine was not the only science activity that the school held across the national week and other activities dedicated to the 50th anniversary of the moon landing included building paper strip rockets, making galaxy inspired lava lamps and a walking water experiment.

-For more information on National Science Week which runs from August 10 until 18, visit the website.
+For more information on National Science Week or to learn how to get involved with the annual celebration of science and technologies which ran from August 10 until 18, visit the website: https://www.scienceweek.net.au/.